BartJolling/Testable-Code/README.md

 ...
 And common utility and infrastructure classes are injected into the application services.

 #### Demo Example Requirements
-Users upload a character separated values (CSV) file containing expenses reports of Capgemini employees
+Users upload a character separated values (CSV) file containing expenses reports of our employees
 - The applications accepts a CSV file.
   - The first column is the user id
   - The second column is the expenses category